KevinABird/KevinABird.github.io/2_CV.md

 __Kevin Bird__ (2022) Anti-racist genomics: responding to scientific racism in the 21st century.
 Invited presentation for symposium *Disrupting Genomics: Bringing Critical and Theoretical Approaches into Practice*, American Association of Biological Anthropologists 2022 annual meeting, Denver, CO

-__Kevin Bird__ (2022) he Mismeasure of genes: genetics and scientific racism in the 21st.
+__Kevin Bird__ (2022) The mismeasure of genes: genetics and scientific racism in the 21st.
 Harvard FXB Center for Health & Human Rights seminar.
 Harvard University, Cambridge, MA

 __Kevin Bird__ (2022) Evolutionary impacts of genomic structural variation.
 Center for Population Biology seminar series, University of California Davis, Davis CA